chrisweb/chris.lu/README_WIP.md

 by adding the [remark "GitHub Flavored Markdown" (GFM) plugin](https://www.npmjs.com/package/remark-gfm) we extend the syntax features provided by the original markdown with the extensions (for autolink literals, footnotes, strikethrough, tables, tasklists) to markdown that you may know from github (for example when writing an issue or a discussion post on github)

-Note: if you use **remark-gfm** and if you haven't already transformed your next.config.js to a next.config.mjs (ESM version) you will need to do so now, because as mentioned in their [install instrcutions](https://github.com/remarkjs/remark-gfm#install)
+Note: if you use **remark-gfm** and if you haven't already transformed your next.config.js to a next.config.mjs (ESM version) you will need to do so now, because as mentioned in their [install instrcutions](https://github.com/remarkjs/remark-gfm#install) the **remark-gfm** package is ESM only

-Note: the **remark-gfm** package is ESM only, meaning that (if you haven't already done so) you must convert your next.config.js to an ESM module by changing it's extension to next.config.mjs

 first let's install the **remark-gfm** package, by using this command: